tmswfrk/bicycle-water-cooler/content/blog/Nutrition/Recovery/index.md

     "Settle your stomach with good nutrition",
 ]
 draft: false
+resources:
+- src: '*/recovery_products.jpeg'
+  name: "recovery_products"
+  title: "Some of my favorites"
+  params:
+    alt: "Recovery products and recommendations for cyclists to help rebuild those leg muscles after you train!"
+- src: '*/dealwithlater.gif'
+  name: "dealwithlater"
+  title: "At least I think that's what it said?"
+  params:
+    alt: "Woman saying I will deal with this later gif"
+    width: 40
+- src: '*/stairs.gif'
+  name: "stairs"
+  title: "Hilarious part of the movie, I'll add"
+  params:
+    alt: "Po from Kung Fu Panda having a hard time getting up the stairs"
+    width: 75
+- src: '*/proteinshake.gif'
+  name: "proteinshake"
+  title: "whoa, what the what now?"
+  params:
+    alt: "crazy kid drinking protein shake in unusual fashion"
+- src: '*/caseinfacts.jpeg'
+  name: "caseinfacts"
+  title: "Suspiciously on the dot, isn't it?"
+  params:
+    alt: "nutrition label for Ascent casein protein bag"
+    width: 50
+    exclude_gps: true
+- src: '*/plantprotein.jpeg'
+  name: "plantprotein"
+  title: "I'm not vegan or vegetarian, but I like this stuff"
+  params:
+    alt: "label from plant based protein brand KOS"
+    width: 50
+    exclude_gps: true
+- src: '*/collagen.jpeg'
+  name: "collagen"
+  title: "Despite being unflavored, this smooths out the texture of my recovery drink mix, and I like it"
+  params:
+    alt: "label from Bubs Naturals collagen protein mix"
+    width: 50
+    exclude_gps: true
+- src: '*/casein.jpeg'
+  name: "casein"
+  title: "This stuff is great, definitely recommend it"
+  params:
+    alt: "Ascent casein protein powder mix bag"
+    width: 50
+    exclude_gps: true
+- src: '*/pizza.jpeg'
+  name: "pizza"
+  title: "This was me back in 2015, actually recovering from a ride"
+  params:
+    alt: "Pizza in front of a tv"
+    width: 75
+    exclude_gps: true
+- src: '*/bcaas.jpeg'
+  name: "bcaas"
+  title: "Blood Orange is my favorite flavor, and I often use it during rides"
+  params:
+    alt: "label from Scivation XTend BCAA mix"
+    width: 50
+    exclude_gps: true
+- src: '*/ratioofcarbstoprotein.jpeg'
+  name: "ratioofcarbstoprotein"
+  title: "Definitely not common to see this ratio"
+  params:
+    alt: "label from Skratch's recovery mix, showing a 4:1 ratio of carbs to protein"
+    width: 50
+    exclude_gps: true
+- src: '*/musclecramp.gif'
+  name: "musclecramp"
+  title: "Oof."
+  params:
+    alt: "Tennis player getting a cramp during a serve"
+    width: 50
+- src: '*/namedsport.jpeg'
+  name: "namedsport"
+  title: "You see their stuff all over the pro circuit these days"
+  params:
+    alt: "Professional bike riders looking at a NamedSport booth at a major event"
+    width: 50
+- src: '*/sleep.gif'
+  name: "sleep"
+  title: "Zzzzz..."
+  params:
+    alt: "kitten falling asleep on bed"
+    width: 50
+- src: '*/homersimpson.jpg'
+  name: "homersimpson"
+  title: "The Simpsons have so many quotable lines!"
+  params:
+    alt: "Homer Simpson logo with one of his famous quotes about alcohol"
+    width: 35
 ---
 # My Personal Views Only
 Let's get this out of the way.
 I'm definitely _not_ a qualified medical person to be giving out any kind of official advice when it comes to nutrition.
 These are simply my views only, and they're based entirely on my own personal experience.